Zgornja Slivnica

 Zgornja Slivnica ([ˈzɡóːɾnja ˈsliːwnitsa]; in older sources also Gorenja Slivnica, Oberschleinitz or Ober Schleinitz) is a settlement in the Municipality of Grosuplje in central Slovenia.
 It lies in the hills north of Grosuplje and northeast of Šmarje-Sap and south of Mali Lipoglav in the historical region of Lower Carniola.
-The municipality is now included in the Central Slovenia Statistical Region.
+The municipality is now part of the Central Slovenia Statistical Region.

 Geography

 Zgornja Slivnica is a clustered village on a plateau northeast of Mount Mary Magdalene (Magdalenska gora).
 It is bordered to the northeast by Boršt Hill and the Ograja Valley, to the south by the Močile Valley, and to the northwest by the Šumnik Valley and Šumnik Creek.

 Name

 Zgornja Slivnica was formerly known as Selo.
 The name Zgornja Slivnica literally means 'upper Slivnica', distinguishing it from Spodnja Slivnica 'lower Slivnica'.
-The name Slivnica and names like it (e.g., Slivnica pri Mariboru, Slivna, Slivno, Slivje) is derived from the Slovene common noun sliva 'plum (tree)', thus referring to the local vegetation.
+The name Slivnica and names like it (e.g., Slivnica pri Mariboru, Slivna, Slivno, Slivje) are derived from the Slovene common noun sliva 'plum (tree)', thus referring to the local vegetation.
 In the past the German name was Oberschleinitz.